Paramore: Live appearances

 In 2007, the band played an acoustic set for the grand opening of a Warped Tour exhibit at the Rock and Roll Hall of Fame, and the dress Hayley Williams wore in the video for "Emergency" was also put on display in the exhibit.

 In June 2007, they were declared by Rolling Stone as "Ones to Watch".

 In August 2007, Paramore was featured in television spots on MTV, performing acoustic versions of their songs or acting in short accompaniments to MTV program commercials.
 As "MTV Artists of the Week", the band filmed the faux camping-themed spots in Queens, New York, all written and directed by Evan Silver and Gina Fortunato.
 MTV.com also has a collection of short videos with the band to promote Riot! as well.
 For weeks in August 2007, the "Misery Business" video was the number one streamed video at MTV.com.
 On October 8, Paramore played "Misery Business" live on Late Night with Conan O'Brien.
 In August, Paramore participated in New Found Glory's music video for their cover of Sixpence None the Richer's song "Kiss Me".

 From September 29 to November 1, 2009, the band held a tour in North America to support Brand New Eyes.
 The tour for their self-titled fourth album, known as The Self-Titled Tour, took place in North America from October 15 to November 27, 2013.
 From June 19 through August 17, 2014, the band also supported the album with the Monumentour.
+They then continued with their fifth album, called the After Laughter Tour and their sixth album the This is Why tour.

+Starting on March 27, 2023, Paramore became the opener for Taylor Swift’s the Eras Tour for the first show in Glendale, Arizona.
+From May 9 to August 20, 2024, Paramore became the opener for the entirety of Swift's European tour.